gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 ### graph

 Run the provided OpenTofu/Terraform command against the graph of dependencies for the module in the current working directory.
-The graph consists of all modules that depend on the module in the current working directory via a `depends_on` or `dependencies` block, plus all the modules that depend on those modules, and all the modules that depend on those modules, and so on, recursively up the tree, up to the Git repository root, or the path specified via the optional `--graph-root` argument.
+The graph consists of all modules that depend on the module in the current working directory via a `depends_on` or `dependencies` block, plus all the modules that depend on those modules, and all the modules that depend on those modules, and so on, recursively up the tree, up to the Git repository root, or the path specified via the optional `--terragrunt-graph-root` argument.

 The Command will be executed following the order of dependencies: so it'll run on the module in the current working directory first, then on modules that depend on it directly, then on the modules that depend on those modules, and so on.
 Note that if the command is `destroy`, it will execute in the opposite order of the dependencies.